-At Fundz, we created a powerful database of newly funded startups that collects all this data & combines it with other relevant information.
+At Fundz, we created a powerful database of newly funded startups that collects all this data & combines it with other relevant information, with the goal of creating one of the best startup databases for B2B Sales and lead generation.
 Our intuitive web app then makes it easy for anyone to quickly customize, search and export information from the database, plus save favorites and notes.

 One of the benefits of having all of the information in one place is the ability to create insightful, startup funding reports on industries, locations, as well as the status of the overall startup funding environment in the U.S. (here are some startup funding database resources.)

 The following is a comprehensive, interactive set of reports obtained from all non-investment fund related SEC Form D filings, between June 16, 2015 and May 5, 2017.